Xyness/SimpleClaimSystem/README.md

 # SimpleClaimSystem
 SimpleClaimSystem is a plugin allowing you to protect your constructions in a chunk (16x16), you can configure the settings (those that visitors have the right to do), you can also add your friends to your territory!
-PlaceholderAPI, ItemsAdder, WorldGuard, Vault, Dynmap and Bluemap support!
+PlaceholderAPI, ItemsAdder, WorldGuard, Vault, Dynmap, Bluemap and Pl3xMap support!

 ## Wiki
 https://xyness.gitbook.io/simpleclaimsystem